-Pictures, prints, books, manuscripts, works of art, scientific collections, and other things not yielding income which are of national, scientific, historic or artistic interest
+Pictures, prints, books, manuscripts, works of art, scientific collections, and other things not yielding income which are of pre-eminent national, scientific, historic or artistic interest or groups of such objects

 Land of outstanding scenic, historic or scientific interest

-Their essential amenity land, and

-Objects historically associated with them.
+Buildings of outstanding historic or architectural interest together with their essential amenity land, and objects historically associated with them.

 The exemption has to be claimed and the required undertakings given by the appropriate person.
 The Heritage Team is primarily responsible for administering the exemption.